IT ALL STARTS WITH AMADOU... NOT AMADOO

 What has this got to do with anything?
 I hear you ask.

+To me, this sums up the key to how Amadoo works.
+Work hard at the early stages and it will make life easier as the business evolves.
 Every step of the process of building your business is vital, but the first steps are critical as they are the ones that help you move to the next step with the best possible chance of success.